matthewdeanmartin/termcolor/README.md

 This is the successor to [`termcolor`](https://pypi.org/project/termcolor/).

 Note that handling of nested colour tokens has been removed in this package.
-This is to save on an import of a large package (`re`) and
+This is to save on an import of a large package (`re`) and since this is actually not a common usage case.

 ## Example

 ```python